amirouche/ouverture.py/CONTRIBUTING.md

-# Contributing to Ouverture
+# Contributing to Mobius

-Thank you for your interest in contributing to Ouverture!
+Thank you for your interest in contributing to Mobius!
 This project welcomes all kinds of contributions, and we're excited to have you here.

 ## Philosophy: Vibe Coding Encouraged